KhronosGroup/SYCL-CTS/test_plans/README.md

 This directory contains test plans for new features in SYCL 2020.
 A test plan is simply a description of the tests that we plan to add to the CTS.
-Since the test plans are more concise than the actual test, we can review and change them more quickly that reviewing and changing the actual tests.
+Since the test plans are more concise than the actual test, we can review and change them more quickly than reviewing and changing the actual tests.
 Once a plan has been approved, we can write the tests according to the plan.

 Test plans do not have a strict format.
 A plan should have enough information